gabriel-klein-rev/2234-Databricks-Admin-CIBC/Week 4/Day 4/w4d4_notes.md

 Complete/review activities using Databricks Notebooks and Databricks SQL.
 If you have completed all the activities, review notes from the past weeks.

+**If you have not yet done so, complete the Entry Assessment on RevaturePro!
+This will take priority!**

 ## Activities

 [Squirrel Census Activity](./../Day%203/squirrel_census_activity.md)